Noburu Katagami: Biography

-Katagami was born in Ehime, Japan, and graduated Waseda University in 1906, majoring English literature.
+Katagami was born in Imabari, Ehime and graduated Waseda University in 1906, majoring English literature.
 He supported naturalism as an editor of a journal Waseda bungaku.
 He became a professor at Waseda University in 1910, but later he became interested in Russian literature and traveled to Russia to study Russian literature (1915-1918).
 In 1920, when Waseda University created a department of Russian literature, Katagami was appointed as the chief professor.

+Katagami was also a translator; he translated two editions of Don Quixote, first in 1915 and then in 1927.

-Masuji Ibuse, who was one of his students at that time, was harassed sexually by Katagami, so he had to leave the university before graduation (1921).
+Masuji Ibuse, who was one of his students at that time, witnessed Katagami, an epileptic, at the onset of a seizure.
+Following quarrels with two of his professors, and the incident with Katagami, Ibuse withdrew from both Waseda and art school.
+Embarrassed, Katagami campaigned against Ibuse's readmission to Waseda University.

 Katagami's literature theory became the basis of proletarian literature in Japan.
+Katagami also introduced Don Quixote to the Soviet statesman Anatoly Lunacharsky.